 The Features of Your Fundraiser

-Now that you’re ready to start editing your page and crafting your campaign, we’ll go through all of your fundraiser’s features, one-by-one.
+Now that you’re ready to start editing your page, we’ll go through all of your personal fundraiser’s features, one-by-one.

 We will also share tips and best practices that will help you make your page as strong as it can be.